Sshapo2003/try_git/README.md

  * See the cucumber.yml file for a complete list of available rake configurations

+## RERUNNING FAILING TESTS

+You may find that, occasionally, a test will fail for reasons outside our control (network issues, browser crashes etc.).
+In order to rerun only tests which failed in a previous run, use one of the following commands:

+AM-TEST

+* cucumber @features.txt CONFIG="am-test"

+STAGING

+* cucumber @features.txt CONFIG="am-test"

+PRODUCTION

+ * cucumber @features.txt CONFIG="am-test"

 ## BEST PRACTICES

  When it's not possible to carry out an action via the standard Capybara methods and javascript/jquery are required (i.e. page.execute_script or page.evaluate.evaluate_script) then please be sure to comment with the reason. e.g. 'Cannot interact with element until mouse-over occurs'